 Engineering: Custom Design, Analysis, & Prototyping

 Barber-Nichols (BN) possesses the sophisticated tools and experienced personnel to take the most technical engineering challenges from concept to reality.
-The design process begins by understanding each individual customer’s requirements, using them to create a project specification and define the initial technical concept.
-Whether we are developing a component of a larger system, such as a pump, compressor, or turbine; or the entire system itself, clean-sheet designs follow a three-staged, gated development process which includes Conceptual Design, Preliminary Design, and Critical Design phases.
+The custom design process begins by understanding each individual customer’s requirements, using them to create a project specification, and defining the initial technical concept.
+Whether we are developing a custom component of a more extensive system, such as a pump, compressor, or turbine; or the entire system itself, clean-sheet designs follow a three-staged, gated development process, including Conceptual Design, Preliminary Design, and Critical Design phases.
 Each phase concludes with a detailed review of the current state to ensure it meets requirements before proceeding to the next stage.

 It is during this process that BN designers create initial 2D sketches that can be used to evaluate the feasibility and manufacturability of the configuration as it matures.
 These 2D sketches are used to create detailed 3D models which undergo various engineering analyses to review the design and establish a level of confidence that it will perform to operational requirements.
 Aerodynamic analyses can help to predict if rotating equipment will meet its stated performance requirements.
 Stress, thermal, and vibration models can help our engineers understand how a specific component or piece of equipment will react within its operating environment. before it can be considered ready for sign-off.This portion of the process can be highly iterative, and it is very common for parts or all of the design to be revised several times.